 While there are some significant reasons to consider alternative investments, there are also some drawbacks.

 Risk of Loss

 While the level of risk will vary from one investment to another, in general, alternative investments will involve risk.
-There are certainly some options available that are considered to be more conservative, but some alternative investments are not regulated, or are lightly regulated, and come with the risk of partial or complete loss.
+There are certainly some options available that are considered to be more conservative, but some alternative investments are not regulated or are lightly regulated, and come with the risk of a partial or complete loss.